vibbits/material-liascript/protocols-tess.md

 If you'd like to use these widgets for training materials, investigate the example for training materials on the [same website](https://elixirtess.github.io/TeSS_widgets/).

+In the next step, we will show how to VIB Technology Training has implemented the widgets on their home page.

 *****************

             {{2}}
 *********************

+TODO: find an events widget

-TODO: show our implementation of the TeSS widget
+If you'd like to see an implementation of the TeSS widget for materials, please browse to [https://technologytraining.sites.vib.be/en/overview-offering](https://technologytraining.sites.vib.be/en/overview-offering) and scroll to the bottom of the page.

 *********************

-## Protocol 3: Searching for e-learning materials in TeSS
+## Scenario 3: Searching for e-learning materials in TeSS

             {{0}}
 *********************